Retiring Legacy Email in favor of Platform Email services

 Q: How would Acquia recommend I proceed with migrating to Platform Email?

 Platform Email is compatible with Drupal’s Default PHP Mailer module.
 If you have installed any custom modules, ensure that you use Default PHP Mailer as a sender.
-Platform Email will be compatible with Swiftmailer in the future.
+Platform Email is also compatible for use with Swiftmailer.

 To configure Platform Email, you will first need to enter the custom domain from which you will send the email, via the Cloud UI.
 The system will generate unique DNS records for each domain.
 Give those to your DNS provider.
 After no more than 72 hours, the DNS provider will communicate your ownership status to Acquia.
 You can verify the status (when it is returned) on this same page.